DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 ### Building a better teacher training application process

 We’ll use your data to help us build a better teacher training application process.

 For example, we’ll look at any feedback you give us about our services so we can improve them.

+If you’re a candidate or you work at a teacher training provider, we may contact you to carry out user research.

-If you’re a referee, you can also opt in to being contacted for user research.
+If you’re a referee, we’ll ask you to consent before contacting you for user research.

 ### Getting insight to make government policy better